Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns bill-level detail for credit card bills by id, listing specific fields (financeCharges, payments).
-It distinguishes from sibling tools openfinance_list_transactions and openfinance_list_credit_card_bills, making the purpose unambiguous.
+The description clearly states the tool returns bill-level details for credit card bills by id, listing specific fields (financeCharges, payments) and explicitly stating what it does NOT return (individual transactions).
+It distinguishes itself from siblings like openfinance_list_transactions and openfinance_list_credit_card_bills.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.